jayli/vim-easycomplete/README.md

 Use `Tab` to trigger the completion suggestions and select matched items.
 Use `Ctrl-]` for definition jumping, `Ctrl-t` for jumping back (Same as tags jumping).

+Use `Ctrl-N`/`Shift-Ctrl-N` to jump to the next/previous diagnostic position.

 Other optional configurations:

 - `set updatetime=150` (lua: `vim.opt.updatetime = 150`) is highly recommended.